joshuatochinwachi/tlccrm-children/README.md

 Traditional registration systems rely on databases (PostgreSQL/Supabase) and backend servers.
 For this project, a **Zero-Backend Static Export (`output: 'export'`)** was deliberately chosen for the following critical reasons:

 1. **Zero Workload for Harrison (Admin):** Harrison already handles manual payment verification via bank alerts.
 A website database would create a secondary system he would have to check, log into, and cross-reference.
 Direct WhatsApp delivery merges website traffic directly into his existing workflow.
 2. **Instant Edge Delivery:** A static export compiles into plain HTML, CSS, JavaScript, and WebP images.
-It can be served from Vercel's global CDN edge in $< 50\text{ms}$, delivering maximum performance on mid-range Android devices in Warri operating on 3G/4G networks.
+It can be served from Vercel's global CDN edge in under 50ms, delivering maximum performance on mid-range Android devices in Warri operating on 3G/4G networks.
 3. **Zero Security & Data Liability:** Storing children's names, age, and phone numbers in a web database creates security vulnerability surfaces.
 With Zero-Backend, sensitive registration data never persists on any cloud server.
 4. **Zero Hosting Cost:** The website operates permanently on free-tier static edge hosting with zero database maintenance cost.